capillariesio/capillaries/test/deploy/README.md

 $capideploy attach_volumes '*' -prj=sampledeployment.json

 # Now it's a good time to start Cassandra cluster in a SEPARATE shell session (that has `CAPIDEPLOY_*` environment variables set, see above).
 After strating it, and letting it run in parallel, you continue running command in the original shell session.
+If you run it with `parallel` parameter, make sure all Cassandra nodes are declared as seed in CASSANDRA_SEEDS, this will help avoid slow bootstrapping process.
+If, for some reason, this approach does not work for your Cassandra setup, use `sequential` parameter.

-./start_cluster.sh sampledeployment.json
+./start_cluster.sh parallel sampledeployment.json

 # Upload binaries and their configs.
 Make sure you have all binaries and test data built before uploading them (see above).